michaeljsteel/NumBAT/docs/source/install.rst

    Note that unlike on Linux or MacOS, the virtual environment is stored within your Anaconda tree and will not be visible in your folder.

-   Also curiously, the bare virtual environment does not actually contain Python.
+   Also curiously, the bare virtual environment does not actually contain Python so we have to install that along with some other libraries.

 #.
 Activate the new python virtual environment ::